 #3 Facebook Promoted Posts & Sponsored Stories

 When it comes to marketing content on Facebook, promoted page posts take the cake.
-I’ve written about Facebook advertising effectiveness in great depth elsewhere, but to keep things simple I recommend setting up promoted page posts targeted to your specific audience in their news feed with conversion pixel tracking and an oCPM (for conversions) bid type.
+I recommend setting up promoted page posts targeted to your specific audience in their news feed with conversion pixel tracking and an oCPM (for conversions) bid type.

-This means that Facebook will algorithmically optimise your advertising budget to drive more conversions (downloads) of your whitepaper.
+This means that Facebook will algorithmically optimise your advertising budget to drive more conversions (downloads) to your whitepaper.
 Remember to set up your Facebook ads using the power editor, as I don’t believe you can create promoted posts targeted to a specific audience in the standard ad manager.
 You also can’t specify that your ads ONLY appear in the news feed from the ad manager.

 #4 Partner with industry associations & conferences

 Virtually every industry has a major annual conference with thousands of participants.
 Due to the typical annual or bi-annual cycle of conferences, many conferences rely on content marketing in the form of white papers, blog posts, and video to keep their conference in the minds of potential participants.
 Because of this, there is usually some very valuable partnership opportunities to get your white paper in front of the audience of their participants.

 Similarly, look into teaming up with an industry association to partner on the promotion or research of your whitepaper.
-In the digital marketing world, there are associations and companies like Econsultancy, Content Marketing Institute, iAB, and IDM who regularly partner with digital marketing companies to produce and distribute relevant white papers.
+In the digital marketing world, there are associations and companies like Econsultancy, Content Marketing Institute, iAB, and IDM that regularly partner with digital marketing companies to produce and distribute relevant white papers.

 #5 Feature journalists in your whitepaper & send it out to bloggers